erasmus-without-paper/ewp-specs-sec-cliauth-httpsig/README.md

 If it is important for the server to recognize any other of your headers, then you MUST sign all these headers too.
-The headers mentioned above are important for handling authentication, non-repudiation and security described in this document, but other headers also MAY be very important in your case.
+The headers mentioned above are important for handling authentication, non-repudiation and security described in this document, but other headers also MAY be essential in your case.

+One such example would be the `Accept-Signature` header, as explained [here][httpsig-accept-signature].

 The `keyId` parameter of the `Authorization` header MUST contain a HEX-encoded SHA-256 fingerprint of the *public key* part of the key-pair which